 Use empathy statements to show you understand the customer’s feelings or frustrations.
 Having good communication skills means that you have the ability to give voice to their struggles and make them feel heard.

-Do not offer your opinion, agree or disagree with customers.
+Do not offer your opinion, agree, or disagree with customers.
 Offer empathic support and work to solve their problems effectively.

 Never respond to angry comments.
 Allow the customer to voice their opinion and interject with helpful redirection when appropriate.

 Though you must listen actively to customers’ issues, when a customer is tangential, you may need to use neutral language to calmly redirect the conversation back to the important issues and focus his attention on constructive solutions.